Cecilio Tieles: Musicologist

 Cecilio Tieles has demonstrated a strong interest for the musicologic investigation and musicography, which has led him to study various aspects of the Cuban piano music, and especially the work of Cuban composer and pianist Nicolás Ruiz Espadero.
 The defense of his doctoral thesis at the Instituto Superior de Arte of Havana, was the first presented by a musician in that educational institution.
 Tieles has also recorded a collection of pieces from that important Cuban composer.
 His effort on behalf of the recovery and restoration of the uneditedFantasía-Balada from 1858, position Cecilio Tieles in a prominent investigative position and he is currently considered an expert on the life and work of Ruiz Espadero.

-His participation in the production of the Dictionary of the Spanish and Hispanic-American music demonstrates high level of Cecilio Tieles as musicologic investigator.
+His participation in the production of the Dictionary of the Spanish and Hispanic-American music involved Cecilio Tieles as musicologic investigator.
 He has published also several articles in music specialized publications such as: Ritmo (Spain) and Ferrolanálisis (Spain), as well as in the Revista de Musicología (Spain) and in Muzyka (Rusia).
-The classes and lectures that he offers throughout the world are much respected and appreciated.
+The classes and lectures that he offers are appreciated throughout the world.

 After more than two decades of investigative work, Tieles published the book “Espadero, música y nación en Cuba colonial”, which is a corrected and expanded edition of a previous version called: “Espadero y lo hispánico musical en Cuba”.